mingyuansung/mingyuansung.github.io/_posts/2016-02-16-DOCKER-EDEN-ECHO-installation-note.md

 * build and test the project: `./gradlew build`
 * start the service: `./gradlew bootRun`
 * test it out: `curl localhost:8080/health`
-* you can also use the comand line: `java -jar -Xms1500m -Xmx1500m -XX:MaxPermSize=200m echo-server/build/libs/echo-server-3.1.7-SNAPSHOT.jar --spring.profiles.active=dev`
+* you can also use the comand line: `java -jar -Xms1500m -Xmx1500m -XX:MaxPermSize=200m echo-server/build/libs/echo-server-3.2.1-SNAPSHOT.jar --spring.profiles.active=dev` make sure the jar name is the one you want to used

 ##3.
 Switching between EDEN and ECHO Docker